How to Set Snaps in Leather

 If the hole is too big, the snap will not hold securely.

-punching a hole in leather with a rotary punch
+Punching a hole in leather with a rotary punch

 Make your Hole with a Drive Punch or Rotary Punch